Do You Need A Probate Bond?

 We can get a probate bond for you quickly and conveniently.
 You can pay electronically and get the bond emailed to you.

 What to do after you are named executor of an estate?

 Maryland’s Attorneys trust Huff Insurance to handle the probate bonding needs of their clients.

-We can have your bond ready for you in about 15 minutes in most cases.
+We can have your probate bond ready and electronically delivered to you in about 15 minutes in most cases.

-One of the first things that you need is to become the administrator of the estate is to get a bond.
-Even if the probate bond is not required by the terms of the will many counties will still require you to get a nominal bond or a small bond of personal representative for $25,000 amount.
-Huff insurance can work directly with the personal representative or with your attorney to handle on getting the bond issued.
+Huff insurance can work directly with a personal representative or with an attorney to handle on getting the bond issued.
 Bond premiums for estate and probate bonds can be as low as $100.

 The personal representative agrees that they will be held personally and financially liable if the bonding company pays the county the estate taxes due they will then file legal actions against the personal representative to collect what they have previously paid.